abgier-avraha/BRPC/README.md

 # 🅱️RPC

-An experiment using Typescript's `import type` feature, super JSON and proxies to achieve something like TRPC.
+An experiment using Typescript's `import type` feature and ES proxies to achieve something like TRPC.
+Uses standard JSON serialization for Open API spec compatibility.

 ## Example